consindo/jono.nz/source/_posts/korea.md

 ## Busan

 The last stop on our trip was Busan, which is a city that really feels like two cities.
 It's both a busy port city, and a place that people go for vacation.
-It's definitely worth a visit, and nice to do both the city and vacation parts.
-We probably did a few more
+It's definitely worth a visit, and good to do both the city and vacation parts.
+We probably did a few more touristy things here than the other places we visited.

 <a href="/images/korea/DSC03005.jpg"><img loading="lazy" alt="Busan Skyline" src="/images/korea/DSC03005-small.jpg"></a>